jmozzetta/Android-Sample-Test/README.md

 * Make sure to include applicable unit tests.
 * Must make use of MVVM.

+Feel free to branch off of "main" and make any changes.

 In terms of UI, there are no specific requirements.
 The only requirement is to display a list of users (first and last name) when a button is pressed.